graphprotocol/graph-node/docs/config.md

 (generally less than 10)

 The limit is set through rules that match on the node name.
-If a node's name does not match any rule, the corresponding provider can be used for an unlimited number of subgraphs.
+If a node's name does not match any rule, the corresponding provider will be disabled for that node.

+If the match property is omitted then the provider will be unlimited on every node.

 It is recommended that at least one provider is generally unlimited.
 The limit is set in the following way:

 ```toml
 [chains.mainnet]